-details of any outstanding actions; and details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
+e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
 6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
 Yes Council's complaint process The process ensures all suitable staff members are part of the process, with overarching sign off by our Chief Executive.